Ayselahs/ebook-library-smith/README.md

 # Welcome to my E-Book Library
 On this platform your offered a collection of books that you can browse and search through.
 With a simple click you can add these books to your personal libray so you never lose sight of them.

+---
+## Site View
+![Image] (public/Screenshot 2023-12-01 143532.jpg)

+---
+## Prerequisites
+- Theres are the programs used for this site that you might want to know beforehand.
+- Node
+- Express
+- MongoDB
+- Handlebars
+- Bootstrap

+---
 ## Instalation
 Here's how you can get it!